CloudMax94/cadence.link/content/tech/hookshot-displacement.md

 You can hookshot pivot by... **TODO: make a page/section for the 1.1 co-op pivot..**

-In version 1.0 you can use co-op pivot (**TODO: Mage a co-op pivot page or section somewhere...?**) to easily pivot in any direction, even diagonals.
+In version 1.0.0 and 1.0.1 you can use co-op pivot (**TODO: Make a co-op pivot page or section somewhere...?**) to easily pivot in any direction, even diagonals.